Bullous keratopathy is the presence of corneal epithelial bullae, resulting from corneal endothelial disease.

 The bullae and swelling of the corneal stroma can be seen on slit-lamp examination.

-Treatment requires an ophthalmologist and includes topical dehydrating agents (eg, hypertonic saline), intraocular pressure–lowering agents, occasional short-term use of therapeutic soft contact lenses for some mild to moderate cases, and treatment of any secondary microbial infection.
+Treatment requires an ophthalmologist and includes topical dehydrating agents (eg, hypertonic saline and hypertonic sodium chloride 5% ointment), intraocular pressure–lowering agents, occasional short-term use of therapeutic soft contact lenses for some mild to moderate cases, and treatment of any secondary microbial infection.
 Corneal transplantation is usually curative.